vfiftyfive/StatefulSets-devops-playground/main.md

 ```

 ### Passing data to applications
-Kubernetes defines various patterns to pass data to the application.
-We are going to use volumes abd the downward API to display dynamic content.
+Kubernetes defines various patterns to pass data to applications.
+We are going to use volumes and the downward API to display dynamic content.

-1. `Task 9`: Add an environment variable in the pod template.
+1. `Task 9`: Add an environment variable in the Pod Template.
 It must be set your name, based on the label previously configured.
 ```
 vi nginx-deploy.yaml
 ```